How to Develop Successful Cross Functional Teams

 A typical cross-functional team will include employees from all sectors of the business.

 The problem with cross functional teams is that they are notorious for failing.
-A study cited in the Harvard Business Review found that a huge 75% are dysfunctional.

 However, the same study also proved that this is not a fault with the premise of cross functional teams, but rather the execution of those teams.